 You will need to create a Submittable account in order to fill out an application.
 There is a link at the bottom of each application to create an account.

-Application Deadline: Monday, March 1, 2021
+Application Deadline: Monday, August 2, 2021

-Award Announced (Expected): April 2021
+Award Announced (Expected): September 2021

 Final awards for all of our grants are contingent upon available funding.
 Funding must be spent in accordance with all applicable UC rules and regulations.